This is the bio I wrote for The Graveyard Rabbit....

 I am or have been a member of the Association for Graveyard Studies, Save Austin's Cemeteries, GenealogyWise, Austin Genealogical Society, Texas State Genealogical Society, Friends of the Round Rock Library, the Hudson County [NJ] Genealogical Society, and the Williamson County Genealogical Society.

-I am also a Find a Grave photo volunteer, Family Search indexer, Flickr photo contributor and Ancestry.com subscriber.
+I am also a Find a Grave photo volunteer, Family Search indexer, and Flickr photo contributor.